Greek youths demonstrate in memory of teen slain by police

 ATHENS: Greek youths and far-left groups demonstrated in Athens and other cities on Friday (Dec 6) in memory of a teenage boy killed in 2008 by a police officer, an act that sparked weeks of riots.

-In the capital, police counted almost 2,500 protesters in the early evening, who marched behind banners reading "Break the chains of submission with the fire of revolt" and "Leave the youth in peace" in the first of two rallies to remember 15-year-old Alexandros Grigoropoulos who was killed by an officer on Dec 6, 2008.
+In the capital, police counted almost 4,500 protesters, who marched behind banners reading "Break the chains of submission with the fire of revolt" and "Leave the youth in peace" to remember 15-year-old Alexandros Grigoropoulos who was killed by an officer on Dec 6, 2008.

 "These days belong to Alexis," the demonstrators chanted.